openintegrationhub/openintegrationhub/services/secret-service/README.md

 ```

 ### I want to use my own implementation to fetch user's external id

+For each adapter you can optionally specify which preprocessor to use.
+Please see one of the existing preprocessor as an example.

 ```javascript
 const server = new Server({